Table of Contents

 - Do not use ambiguous terms like "image", "ScreenCapture at Wed Aug 22", "post image", etc.

-- Use single backticks to enclose inline code (e.g. The
+- Use single backticks to enclose inline code for post content (e.g. The

-- Use triple backticks before and after a multi-line block of code.
+- Use triple backticks before and after a multi-line block of code for post content.

 - Do not use multi-line blocks of code to create diagrams, flowcharts, or other illustrations.